pcmichaud/micro/source/invest.rst

 Source: `RSI Survey on Retirement Savings Vehicles <https://dataverse.scholarsportal.info/dataset.xhtml?persistentId=doi:10.5683/SP2/UTJDYA>`_, Quebec and Ontario age 35-55.
 This extract contains data from 1305 respondents with positive savings in RRSP, TFSA or other taxable accounts.
 Here only those with no stocks are included.

 An important problem with this explanation is that participation costs cannot explain sub-optimal allocation to risky assets conditional on participating.
-Overall, while appealing, participation costs are a bit of a black box explanation for non-participation and not a good explanation for weights observed in the data.
+Overall, while appealing, participation costs are a bit of a black box explanation for nonparticipation and not a good explanation for weights observed in the data.